A Guide to Symmetric Mass Generation in Lattice-QCD: SMG in lattice systems

-We would like to explore the possibility of driving this (1+1)-dim CFT into a SMG phase. \cxa{The $Z_2^\xi$ symmetry acts just like the (1+1)-dim chiral-$Z_2$ symmetry along the vortex loop, and it is equivalent to Spin-$Z_4$ when combined with $\U(1)_V$.
-Chiral-$Z_2$ and Spin-$Z_4$ have classification $\mathbb{Z}_4$ in (1+1)-dim, according Table~\ref{table}.} The chiral-$Z_2$ symmetry is free of anomaly for multiple of four Dirac fermions in (1+1)-dim, which is {\it exactly} the case here, as $\tilde{N}_f N_c = 4$ for this reduced (1+1)-dim system along the vortex loop.
-Therefore the (1+1)-dim system can indeed be driven into a SMG phase, then one can in principle safely proliferate the gapped vortex loops, restore the $\U(1)_{\epsilon}$ symmetry in the (3+1)-dim, while keeping the entire system in a symmetric gapped phase, i.e. the SMG phase.
+We would like to explore the possibility of driving this (1+1)D CFT into a SMG phase. \cxa{The $Z_2^\xi$ symmetry acts just like the (1+1)D chiral-$Z_2$ symmetry along the vortex loop, and it is equivalent to Spin-$Z_4$ when combined with $\U(1)_V$.
+Chiral-$Z_2$ and Spin-$Z_4$ have classification $\mathbb{Z}_4$ in (1+1)D, according to Table~\ref{table}.} The chiral-$Z_2$ symmetry is free of anomaly for multiple of four Dirac fermions in (1+1)D, which is {\it exactly} the case here, as $\tilde{N}_f N_c = 4$ for this reduced (1+1)D system along the vortex loop.
+Therefore Table~\ref{table} suggests that the (1+1)D system can indeed be driven into a SMG phase.
+The $\SU(2)_2 \oplus \U(1)_4$ CFT is a critical point of a two-color and two-flavor interacting $1d$ quantum fermion system at half-filling, and the Spin-$Z_4$ is still implemented in the UV as lattice translation, the same as the shift symmetry of staggered fermion.
+In fact the $\SU(2)_2$ CFT is a well-known critical point next to the Haldane phase of spin-1 chain, which is a fully symmetric trivially gapped phase~\cite{affleck1986}.
+All these observations suggest that with proper four-fermion interactions, this vortex loop can be driven into the fully symmetric gapped SMG phase.
+Although we do not fully determine the form of the four-fermion interactions here, we know that they must preserve the Spin-$Z_4$, but meanwhile break the $\SU(2)_L \times \SU(2)_R$ chiral flavor symmetry of this (1+1)D system, to avoid 't Hooft anomaly.

+When the vortex loop is trivially gapped, one can in principle safely proliferate the gapped vortex loops, restore the $\U(1)_{\epsilon}$ symmetry in the (3+1)D, while keeping the entire system in a symmetric gapped phase, i.e. the SMG phase.
 More precisely, the final phase will preserve the $\U(1)_\epsilon$ and $Z_2^\xi$ symmetries, which together contain Spin-$Z_4$ as a subgroup.
+Here we made a nontrivial assumption that, away from the vortex loop, the gauge field is in its gapped confined phase, and its role along the vortex loop is just like a $(1+1)$D gauge field.
+We note that physics of vortices in strongly interacting gauge theories can be studied in a much more reliable way in supersymmetric field theories~\cite{susyvortex1,susyvortex2,susyvortex3}.

-The same dimensional reduction argument applies when considering two staggered fermions coupled to SU(3) gauge field.
-Within the $\U(1)_\epsilon$ vortex loop, one effectively obtains $\tilde{N}_f = 4$ flavors of (1+1)-dimensional QCD with an SU(3) gauge field, again possessing the chiral-$Z_2$ symmetry.
+The same dimensional reduction argument also applies to other scenarios, for example $N_f = 8$ Dirac fermions coupled to SU(3) gauge field.
+Within the $\U(1)_\epsilon$ vortex loop, one effectively obtains $\tilde{N}_f = 4$ flavors of (1+1)D QCD with an SU(3) gauge field, again possessing the chiral-$Z_2$ symmetry.
 This theory likewise remains free from any Spin-$Z_4$ ’t Hooft anomaly, but we stress again that special care is required for the potential mixed anomaly between Spin-$Z_4$ and vector-like symmetries, which we defer to a future paper for systematic discussion~\cite{future}.